 AP systems regularly get updated or upgraded, reporting formats may change, PC's get replaced, staff turn over, and MS Windows operating systems get upgraded.
 As you become aware of any of the following updates or changes, it is important to let us know immediately, so that we can make sure that your system remains compatible with VoiceOver and that your users are properly trained for the change.

 On some occasions we have found that clients plan with another vendor or their IT team and forget that VoiceOver is customized to work along with the underlying platform or relies on the computers that are being upgraded.
 It is important for you to notify us as quickly as possible regarding any planned changes so that we can allocate the resources and also work with you to ensure the best possible design for any potential new integrated workflows.

 If things wind up not going as planned, something is not working the way that you want, you have questions about improving a current methodology, or even minor technical issues arise, Voicebrook support is here to assist.

-We understand that it is not always perceived as practical to reach out, and Lindsey Pitsch discusses these issues and the benefits of calling in her blog, "To Call, or Not to Call, That Is the Question."
-That said, our staff is here to make sure that we adddress these issues, so please call.
+We understand that it is not always perceived as practical to reach out, and we discuss these issues and the benefits of calling in the blog post, "To Call, or Not to Call, That Is the Question."
+That said, our staff is here to make sure that we address these issues, so please call.

 In the coming months we plan on introducing an online knowledge base of self help tools and articles, so stay tuned for that as well.